 The U.S. Food and Drug Administration based its approval on the results of one randomized, double-blind, sham-controlled trial (Kovacic, 2017).
-We included one additional retrospective cohort study that provides supplementary safety information on the device (Roberts, 2016).
+One additional retrospective cohort study provides supplementary safety information on the device (Roberts, 2016).
 We identified no other studies or guidelines that addressed percutaneous electrical nerve field stimulation as a treatment for pain associated with irritable bowel syndrome.